ArclightHub/STRNG4DS/README.md

 `gcc strng4ds.c -o strng4ds.out -lm`

 ### Running binary
-You will need to use the sudo command or run as root to use the binary to modify /dev/random You can run using:
+You will need to use the sudo command or run as root to use the binary as it requires root to modify `/dev/random`.
+For example: `sudo ./strng4ds.out`
-`sudo ./strng4ds.out`

 # Prototype Device
 Using a Fiestaware Plate, an Arduino and a Geiger Counter we can collect truely random entropy from the decay of uranium fission decay products.